ncsa/Delta_doc/docs/source/user_guide/accessing.rst

 Log into Delta in a web browser through the `general Open OnDemand interface <https://openondemand.delta.ncsa.illinois.edu/>`_.

 #.
 In a web browser, navigate to the `general Open OnDemand interface <https://openondemand.delta.ncsa.illinois.edu/>`_.
 #.
-Log in through CILogin with your **NCSA** username, password, and Duo MFA.
+Log in through CILogon with your **NCSA** username, password, and Duo MFA.
 #.
-Once logged in, your Open OnDemand homescreen may look similar to the below.
-Navigate the system using the menu bar at the top of the window.
+Once logged in, navigate the system using the menu bar at the top of the window.

    .. figure:: images/accessing/open-ondemand-homescreen.png
-      :alt: Open OnDemand homescreen showing the "files", "jobs", "culster", and "interactive apps" options in the menu bar at the top of the window.
+      :alt: Open OnDemand homes creen showing the "files", "jobs", "clusters", and "interactive apps" options in the menu bar at the top of the window.

 Shell Interface
 ~~~~~~~~~~~~~~~~~